keshav11/borrow/README.md

 #borrow
-Maintain a list of people who owe you money on command line
+Maintain a list of people who owe you money through command line